phxel/KeybindManager/README.md

 - Ability to save and load keybind profiles
 - Support for default keybinds and custom keybinds
 - Integration with the spawnmenu for quick access
+- Profiles are stored as .json files in garrysmod/data/keybindmanager

 ## Installation